Pirates vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Pittsburgh Pirates and Tucupita Marcano take the field against Paul Goldschmidt and the St. Louis Cardinals on Saturday at PNC Park.
+The St. Louis Cardinals and Paul Goldschmidt will take on the Pittsburgh Pirates and Andrew McCutchen at PNC Park on Sunday, with the first pitch at 11:35 AM ET.

-Oddsmakers list the Cardinals as -145 moneyline favorites, while giving the underdog Pirates +120 moneyline odds.
-The over/under is 9.5 runs for the matchup.
+Bookmakers list the Cardinals as -150 moneyline favorites, while giving the underdog Pirates +125 moneyline odds to win.
+The over/under is 9 runs for this game (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.